VoluntasTua/scripture-study-guide/GLOSSARY.md

 The migration of Muhammed and his followers from Mecca to Yathrib \(later renamed by him to Medina\) in 622 C.E.
 This marks the beginning of the Islamic calendar.

+## Juz

+Besides the 114 suras \(or "enclosures"\), the Qur'an can also be divided into 30 roughly equal parts, or _juz_.
+The last such part, _Juz Amma_ contains the last 37 suras of the Quran.
+These are also the shortest suras, and almost all from the early Meccan period \(with the exception of 98 and 110 which are considered to be Medinan\).
+Muslims will typically start their study of the Qur'an with _Juz Amma_, often memorizing it in its entirety.

 ## Muqaṭṭaʿāt

 29 of the 114 suras of the Qur'an begin with one or more disconnected letters.
 The meaning of these letters is not definitively known though there are many interpretations.
 Four of these suras are named after these letters: _Ṭāʾ-Hāʾ_ \(20\), [_Yāʾ-Sīn_ \(36\)](/quran/week-4-suras-36-67-32/sura-36.md), [_Ṣād_ \(38\)](/quran/week-3-suras-19-38/sura-38.md) and _Qāf_ \(50\).